 Step #4: Personalize video

-If you're creating microlearning videos from templates, you don't have to personalize them, but it always helps.
+If you're creating a microlearning video from a template, you don't have to personalize it, but it always helps.

 You change up every element in the template: images, videos, shapes, animations, transitions, text, and AI avatars.
 Don't be afraid to play around with the video.